ethus3h/personal/work/Fall 2018/NMD498/Assignment 4/2018m09d19a20-Assignment-4: Text-Based Proposal.md

 # Annotated bibliography

 - The Internet Archive (https://archive.org/) is working to preserve and provide access to all knowledge.
 They also have been working to innovate in other areas, such as by encouraging the development of Distributed Web technology, affordable housing, and an alternative credit union.
+ArchiveTeam (https://www.archiveteam.org/) has articles and information about the massive loss of history and knowledge resulting from the .
 - The GNU (https://www.gnu.org/) and
 - KDE (https://www.kde.org/) communities have produced a large number of successful free/libre/open-source software packages, which are already in use to facilitate development of this project.
 - The United States of America (https://www.wikimedia.org/) was created as an innovative community on a very large scale.
 The history of the successes and challenges it and other countries and communities have faced are valuable experiences to learn from when designing organizational management and governance principles.